-Ted negotiates deals for the distribution of film and television content in digital and traditional media.
-Prior to that, he was Senior Vice President, Litigation, for Fox Entertainment Group, handling all manner of legal problems faced by Fox's film, television, cable, sports and Internet properties.
-Ted has substantial experience litigating in state and federal courts.
-He has lectured on topics ranging from electronic discovery to crisis management.
-But his true academic interest arises in the context of negotiations, and specifically the legal, ethical, and practical limitations imposed on lawyers participating in negotiations.
-Ted serves as a Lecturer in Law at USC Gould School of Law, where he teaches a course in Negotiation Ethics, and as an Adjunct Professor at the Straus Institute for Dispute Resolution at Pepperdine University.
-Before joining Fox in 1998, he was a business and employment litigator at Gibson, Dunn & Crutcher LLP.
+Ted Russell is an accomplished lawyer, negotiations professor and business executive who currently operates his own business and legal consulting firm Russell PC.
+In this role, Ted helps corporations negotiate equity investments and significant commercial agreements; serves on the board of directors for billion-dollar companies; invests in and advises media and technology companies; and performs legal work for corporations, institutional investors and senior executives in high-stakes transactions.
+Through 2018, Ted served as Executive Vice President, Business Affairs, Digital, Home Entertainment and Television Distribution, for Twentieth Century Fox Film in Los Angeles where he negotiated deals for the distribution of film and television content in digital and traditional media.
+Prior to that, he was Senior Vice President, Litigation, for Fox Entertainment Group, handling all manner of legal problems faced by Fox's film, television, cable, sports and Internet properties, spending substantial time litigating in state and federal courts.
+Ted has lectured on topics ranging from ethics to negotiation to electronic discovery and crisis management.
+His true academic interest arises in the context of negotiations, and specifically the legal, ethical, and practical limitations imposed on lawyers participating in negotiations.
+He has served as a Lecturer at USC Gould School of Law, where he taught a course in Negotiation Ethics; as an Adjunct Professor at the Straus Institute for Dispute Resolution at Pepperdine University; and as a Lecturer on Technology Negotiations at UCLA and a Faculty Advisor at UCLA Anderson School of Management.
+Before joining Fox in 1998, Ted was a business and employment litigator at Gibson, Dunn & Crutcher LLP.